MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/submit-an-app-with-ads-to-the-windows-store.md

 author: mcleanbyron
 ms.assetid: b307fc7d-0424-459d-8c20-e37e5cfec0d0
 description: Learn about requirements that must be met by apps that use the Microsoft advertising libraries before they can be published to the Store.
-title: Submit an app with ads to the Windows Store ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Submit an app with ads to the Store ms.author: mcleans ms.date: 02/08/2017 ms.topic: article